softonic/hapi-error-logger/README.md

 # @softonic/hapi-error-logger

-Hapi plugin to log all requests and responses
+Hapi plugin to log errors on requests

 ## Installation